Animal Planet: 2008 rebranding

 On February 3, 2008, amidst declining average viewership, Animal Planet underwent a major revamp in its programming and branding.
-The new lineup placed a larger focus on series portraying animals as "characters" in their own right, and more "aggressive" and story-based entertainment series targeting mature viewers 13-49 (such as Escape to Chimp Eden and the reality documentary series Whale Wars), as opposed to traditional nature documentaries and family viewing.
+The new lineup placed a larger focus on series portraying animals as "characters" in their own right, and more "aggressive" and story-based entertainment series targeting older viewers 13-49 (such as Escape to Chimp Eden and the reality documentary series Whale Wars), as opposed to traditional nature documentaries and family/all-ages viewing.
 The network also adopted a new logo, replacing its previous "elephant and globe" emblem with a stylized wordmark, and the new slogan "Same Planet, Different World".
-Network president Marjorie Kaplan explained that Animal Planet had been too "soft" and family-oriented, and that it was aiming to be "more aggressive and tapping into the instinctual nature of compelling animal content."
+Network president Marjorie Kaplan explained that Animal Planet had been too "soft" and "all-family"-focused and that it was aiming to be "more aggressive and tapping into the instinctual nature of compelling animal content".

-In April 2010, Animal Planet introduced a new slogan and marketing campaign, "Surprisingly Human," as an evolution of the 2008 rebranding.
+In April 2010, Animal Planet introduced a new slogan and marketing campaign, "Surprisingly Human", as an evolution of the 2008 rebranding.
 The slogan reflected Animal Planet's increasing number of personality-based series following animal-related investigations and occupations, such as River Monsters.

 In April 2012, Animal Planet's entertainment-oriented direction was criticized after it broadcast Mermaids: The Body Found—a fictional documentary suggesting that mermaids were real.
 Despite its fictitious content, the documentary was widely viewed, and a follow-up entitled Mermaids: The New Evidence set an all-time ratings record for the channel.

 2018 rebranding

 On October 15, 2018, Animal Planet unveiled a new logo, featuring a symbol of a jumping elephant resembling the original logo.
-The new branding symbolizes a new mission of "keeping the childhood joy and wonder of animals alive by bringing people up close in every way."
+The new branding symbolizes a new mission of "keeping the childhood joy and wonder of animals alive by bringing people up close in every way".
 The new branding coincided with the October 28 premieres of Crikey!
-It's the Irwins (a new series following the family of Steve Irwin) and Amanda to the Rescue, and the premiere of Big Cat Stories the following night.
+It's the Irwins and Amanda to the Rescue, and the premiere of Big Cat Stories the following night.

-On January 23, 2019, Animal Planet was launched in France, along with Discovery Turbo, Discovery World and TLC.
+On January 23, 2019, Animal Planet was launched in France, along with Discovery Turbo, Discovery World, and TLC.